seplonger/simplecrawler/README.md

 # simplecrawler
-a very simple way to crawl the web pages,still learning and improving,
+u need to install the BeautifulSoup and Requests before compile the program. if u have installed the pip,just: pip install BeautifulSoup,pip install Requests.